Plastic Free Towns

 - Green Cities California’s Master Environmental Assessment also summarizes existing studies on the environmental impacts of single use plastic, paper, compostable and reusable bags, as well as the impacts of policy options such as fees and bans on bags.

-Step Two: Build the local movement and get citizens on board with the idea.
+Step 2: Build the local movement and get citizens on board with the idea.

-- Host a screening of the informative documentary Bag It as a way to get people together to talk about why a single-use bag ban might be a good idea.
+- Host a screening of the informative documentary Bag It or Plastic Paradise as a way to get people together to talk about why a single-use bag ban might be a good idea.

-- Plastic Pollution Coalition’s Public Service Announcement has also been endorsed for use by the Ad Council; encourage your local network to run the ad as a way to further bolster community support.
+- Plastic Pollution Coalition’s Public Service Announcement”Buried in Plastic” (endorsed for use by the Ad Council); and other PPC YouTube channel PSA’s and videos are available to share.
+Encourage your local network to run the ad as a way to further bolster community support.

 - For more ideas and to learn about community organizing, check out Surfrider’s Rise Above Plastics campaign and ChicoBag’s Advocacy Toolkit.

-Step Three: Connect with others working to ban the bag.
+Step 3: Connect with others working to ban the bag.

 - The Clean Seas Coalition has worked on many of the successful recent bans passed in California and shares a lot of useful information on its site.